The Australian Immunisation Handbook 10th Edition

 Persons in contact with infants and others at increased risk from pertussis

-There is significant morbidity associated with pertussis infection in infants <6 months of age, particularly those <3 months of age,18 and the source of infection in infants is often a household contact11 (Also refer to 4.12.3 Epidemiology above).
-Pertussis vaccination of the close contacts of young infants is likely to reduce the risk of pertussis occurring in the infant and is recommended for the following groups.
+There is significant morbidity associated with pertussis infection in infants <6 months of age, particularly those <3 months of age who are not yet old enough to be immunised or have received only their 1st vaccine dose.18 The source of infection in infants is often a household contact, most frequently the infant’s mother.11 (Also refer to 4.12.3 Epidemiology above.)
+To reduce the risk of pertussis occurring in infants, pertussis vaccination is recommended for their close contacts as outlined below.
+Pertussis vaccination is also recommended for healthcare workers to reduce the risk of pertussis being transmitted to vulnerable patients.

 Women who are pregnant or post-partum

 dTpa vaccine is recommended as a single dose during the third trimester of each pregnancy (refer to 3.3 Groups with special vaccination requirements).
 Vaccination during pregnancy has been shown to be more effective in reducing the risk of pertussis in young infants than vaccination of the mother post partum.42,47 This added benefit is due to direct passive protection of the newborn by transplacental transfer of high levels of pertussis antibodies from the vaccinated woman to the fetus.
 As pertussis antibody levels do not peak until approximately 2 weeks after vaccination53 and active transport of maternal antibody to the fetus occurs predominantly from 30 weeks gestation onwards,54 the optimal time for vaccination is early in the third trimester (between 28 and 32 weeks).
-However, the vaccine can be given at any time during the third trimester up to delivery.
+However, if the vaccine is not given during this period it should still be given at any time during the third trimester up to delivery, noting greatest levels of infant pertussis antibodies have been observed in the infant when the interval between maternal vaccination and delivery is at least 4 weeks.55 If the dose of dTpa vaccine is given earlier than the third trimester, a repeat dose during that same pregnancy is not required.
+Early evidence has demonstrated transfer of pertussis antibodies to the infant in women who received dTpa vaccine as early as 13 weeks gestation.55

-Vaccination is recommended with each pregnancy to provide maximal protection to every infant; this includes pregnancies which are closely spaced (e.g. <2 years).
-Vaccine-induced pertussis antibodies wane over time and the protective antibody level required in newborn infants is unknown (refer to 4.12.4 Vaccines above).
+Vaccination is recommended with each pregnancy to provide maximal protection to every infant; this includes pregnancies which are closely spaced (e.g. <2 years) (refer to ‘Interval between dTpa and other tetanus/diphtheria-containing vaccines’ below).
+Vaccine-induced pertussis antibodies wane over time and the protective antibody level required in mothers to pass on sufficient immunity to newborn infants is unknown (refer to 4.12.4 Vaccines above).
 It is therefore possible that if a mother is not revaccinated during a subsequent pregnancy (even if closely spaced), her newborn will not be adequately protected against severe pertussis illness.

 Other adult household contacts and carers of infants <6 months of age